Email templates for engagement surveys

 This is why we’re doing an employee engagement survey on [date/time].
 Here’s what’s in it for you:

-• It is short – it takes 6 minutes to complete
+• It is short: The survey takes around 6 minutes to complete.

-• It is safe - conducted and controlled by a 3rd party (15Five) to ensure trust and 100% confidentiality.
-No individual results will be available to anyone here (not even me), so please be honest and candid.
+• It is safe: Surveys are conducted and controlled by 15Five to ensure trust and 100% confidentiality – no individual results will be available to anyone here (not even me), so please be honest and candid.

-• We will close the loop - this is not just an exercise.
-We intend to share company-wide result trends as well as prioritize and act.
+• We will act: This is not just an exercise.
+We intend to share company-wide result trends as well as choose actions.
+We will give results access to our own leaders for their area of business.

 What’s next: